mizzinc/bricks/BRX-ANIMATE.md

 # BRX-ANIMATE.md — Bricks Native Interaction Animation Utilities
 ## Global animation helper classes for Bricks Builder interactions
-Version: 1.0 | Production-confirmed | Works alongside native Bricks interaction system
+Version: 1.1 | Production-confirmed | Works alongside native Bricks interaction system

 ---

 ## OVERVIEW

-This system provides two global utility classes that extend Bricks' native interaction panel with controlled, token-driven animation behaviour.
-It does **not** replace Bricks interactions — it wraps them with CSS variable control so duration, delay, timing, and stagger can be managed globally and overridden per-element without touching each interaction individually.

-**Live in:** Global CSS (Bricks > Settings > Custom Code, or a dedicated global class)
+This system provides two tiers of animation control for Bricks Builder native interactions.
+Tier 1 requires no extra classes.
+Tier 2 opts in for stagger and CSS variable timing control.

+**Live in:** `global.css`
-**Dependencies:** Bricks native interactions (Enter viewport → Start animation)
-**No JavaScript required** — pure CSS cascade.
+**Dependencies:** Bricks native interactions (Enter viewport → Start animation) **No JavaScript required** — pure CSS cascade.

----

 ---

 ## SCOPE — BRX-ANIMATE VS GSAP

 This system covers **Bricks native interactions only** — the built-in Enter viewport → Start animation panel in Bricks Builder.

 GSAP is a separate animation system and may be used:
 - **Alongside** `.brx-animate` (e.g. GSAP handles hero timelines, `.brx-animate` handles scroll-triggered section elements)
 - **Instead of** `.brx-animate` (e.g. a component is fully GSAP-driven with no Bricks interactions at all)

 | System | Trigger mechanism | Timing control | Use case |